tock/tock/doc/reference/trd101-time.md

 A `Counter` implementation MUST NOT provide a `Frequency` of a higher resolution than an underlying hardware counter.
-For example, if the underlying hardware counter has a frequency of 32kHz, then a `Counter` cannot say it has a frequency of 1MHz by multiplying the underlying counter by 32.
+For example, if the underlying hardware counter has a frequency of 32 kHz, then a `Counter` cannot say it has a frequency of 1MHz by multiplying the underlying counter by 32.
 A `Counter` implementation MAY provide a `Frequency` of a lower resolution (e.g., by stripping bits).